aws-samples/amazon-aurora-labs-for-mysql/docs/global/deploy/index.md

 Once the modification is complete, and the DB cluster is in an `available` state again, from the **Actions** dropdown button, choose **Add region**.

+!!! note
+    You may need to refresh the web browser page after disabling Backtrack, before you can add a region.
+If **Add region** appears greyed out, please refresh the web browser page, or verify Backtrack was disabled correctly.

 <span class="image">![RDS Cluster Add Region](rds-cluster-action-add.png?raw=true)</span>

 Set the following options on the configuration screen for the secondary DB cluster: